ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ExternalDNS can monitor several different types of Kubernetes resources used to expose an application, among the supported ones we can find `Ingress`, `Services`, Gateway's `HTTPRoute` and also Traefik's own `IngressRoute` (the one I used in the preceding blog posts to expose services).

-A source represents a single Kubernetes resource type that ExternalDNS watches for changes and is then used to construct the DNS records that will be synched in the DNS provider.
+A source represents a single Kubernetes resource type that ExternalDNS watches for changes and is then used to construct the DNS records that will be synced in the DNS provider.
 The sources that ExternalDNS monitors are configurable, and it supports multiple types of sources.

 {{<tip>}}
 The list of supported sources can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/sources/sources/).